michaelsdr/michaelsdr.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Michael Sander and I am a PhD student at ENS Paris working on building and studying new deep learning models.
+My name is Michael Sander and I am a PhD student at ENS Paris working with Gabriel Peyré and Mathieu Blondel on building and studying new deep learning models.
 I graduated from École Polytechnique in 2020 and have a master degree from ENS Paris-Saclay in mathematics, vision and machine learning (MVA), as well as a master degree from Sorbonne Université in mathematics (modeling).

 Research interests